idealparable/BibleQ/DidLazarusWriteJohn.md

 The fact that John the Baptist (Bap) is simply referred to as John, often, is probably evidence for identifying the apostle John as the author of the gospel by that name for two reasons.

 First that it implies the apostle John is less likely than others to feel the need to think of Bap by a more clarified name habitually.
-He know who he is, and while the name John is a common name, for him he would be used to simply referring to the Baptist as simply John.
+He knows who he is, and while the name John is a common name, for him he would be used to simply referring to the Baptist as simply John.

 I saw this at a place I worked who had two people with the same name, and two other people with a different same name.
 They would simply refer to each other by their own names, when referring to the other who had the same first name.
 The rest of us had to constantly have ways to clarify which ones we meant.